CLERK OF THE BOARD OF SUPERVISORS

 The Assessment Appeal Application Form contains sections requesting all the information required to file an assessment appeal.

 A separate Assessment Appeal Application Form must be filed for each parcel and each assessment roll year eligible for appeal.
-Please read the information and instructions on page 2 of the Application for further clarification.
+Please read the information and instructions on the Application for further clarification.

 YOU WILL NEED THE PROPERTY’S ASSESSOR’S PARCEL NUMBER (APN) AND ASSESSED PROPERTY VALUE STATED ON THE NOTICE MAILED TO YOU BY THE ASSESSOR’S OFFICE.